jacecotton/viewable/README.md

 1. a **snapshot copy** of [state](#state) at time of rendering (hence views are "stateless" or "pure functions of state"—no access to `this`), and
 1. **stable references** to a class's [actions](#actions), which are methods that react to the *outside world* (such as a user clicking a button) by changing the corresponding state of a component.

-This way, the view *strictly* reflects relevant state at the moment it was asked to render, and *cannot* produce its own side effects.<sup>1</sup> Views are thus the declarative and pure counterpart to [effects](#effects).
+This way, the view strictly reflects relevant state at the moment it was asked to render, and cannot produce its own instance-level side effects.<sup>1</sup> Views are thus the declarative and pure counterpart to [effects](#effects).

-In our current implementation, views are written with `lit-html/html`, which breaks the template into tagged parts. `lit-html/render` will then make direct DOM updates to any of, and only, these parts that diverge between renders.
-This avoids the need for a virtual DOM and allows for safe, highly efficient DOM updates.

 <sup>1.
-This isn't technically true, as users could still access `window`, `document`, etc. But this is out-of-scope for our purposes, probably better dealt with by a linting rule.</sup>
+It can still technically produce *general* side effects and impure results through access to `window`, `document`, and browser APIs, but this is more of a linting concern than an architectural one.</sup>

 #### State
 **State** are fields and properties that the [view](#views) and [effects](#effects) automatically react to and use as internal dependencies.